eivindsimonsen/blogr-landing-page/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size (This case mobile width: 375px, desktop: 1440px)
 - See hover states for all interactive elements on the page
+- Code the design as close as possible to design files provided

 ### Screenshot